Rakeela/dragora-notes/character-gallery.md

 	  * A would-be rescuer, a hero in his heart...
 So he thinks.
 He does good deeds selfishly.

 ---
+Kienth is a setting that may eventually get its own page.
+I'm starting to put it together for fantasy writing a little more conventional than Theoma... which may also eventually get its own page in my notes archive.
+Nyralenth is from Kienth, and I think 'Warlock' is as well, which would means that the crust of the planet is riddled with secretive underground cities.
+It's also another dragon-citizen setting, because I think dragons and gryphons are just people who need safe cities, too.

+---
 I can't use any of the following without transplanting them.
 I will not likely use again the settings that they are from.
 I have thought about this in the context of Amadea first, but I have realized that every character I add to this gallery has a kind of transplantation requirement profile as well.
 I'm going to write that out here.

 _Transplant Profile Gallery 1_